mmajayi/To-do-list-project1/README.md

 ![Revisited Second ERD](https://lucid.app/publicSegments/view/fc221f3e-a88b-4b51-a64f-241441730653/image.png)

-I have used the one=to=many relationship because after using my first ERD as a guide for my second ERD.
-A car can have only one client at a single time but one single client can have man orders.
+I have used the one-to-many relationship because after using my first ERD as a guide for my second ERD.
+A car can have only one client at a single time but one single client can have many orders.

 ## Continuous Integration

 [Link to my CI Pipeline](https://docs.google.com/document/d/1gjioqiHzDXwMo6dzBvPu3lT5CjaPNko0gjVctzbqXRw/edit?usp=sharing)

-Here is a deailed pipeline demonstrating the various stages in a continuous integration.
+Here is a detailed CI pipeline demonstrating the various stages in a continuous integration.

 ## Development